cruise-automation/k-rail/README.md

 ## No Persistent Volume Host Path

 Enforcing the policy prevents direct access to potentially sensitive files or directories at the Node-level via Persistent Volumes.
 Production clusters should not use HostPath.
 Instead a cluster administrator would provision a network resource like a Google Compute Engine persistent disk, an NFS share, or an Amazon Elastic Block Store volume.

+## No Anonymous Cluster Role Binding

+Enforcing the policy prevents the creation of cluster level role bindings that authorize unathenticated or anonymous users to access resources.

+## No Anonymous Role Binding

+Enforcing the policy prevents the creation of namespace level role bindings that authorize unathenticated or anonymous users to access resources.

 # Configuration